voddan/korge-crossword-platformer/README.md

 ## Implementation Plan

  - [x] 0.1: Game runs on JVM, JS and natively.
- - [ ] 0.2: Player moves left-right and interacts with platforms.
+ - [x] 0.2: Player moves left-right and interacts with platforms.
- - [ ] 0.3: Player experiences gravity and can jump.
- - [ ] 0.4: Player can collect letters.
+ - [ ] 0.3: Player can collect letters.
 Collected letters are displayed in UI.
- - [ ] 0.5: Objects with letters disappear as their letters get collected.
+ - [ ] 0.4: Objects with letters disappear as their letters get collected.
- - [ ] 0.6: Objects reappear if correct letters are put into their slots.
+ - [ ] 0.5: Objects reappear if correct letters are put into their slots.
- - [ ] 0.7: Player can interact with an appeared object
+ - [ ] 0.6: Player can interact with an appeared object
- - [ ] 0.8: One game level with 3 objects and 2-3 obstacles
+ - [ ] 0.7: One game level with 3 objects and 2-3 obstacles
  - [ ] **1.0**: 1st game level is deployed to [itch.io](https://itch.io/) to get feedback
  - 1.+: menu, 2nd level, basic animations
  - 2.+: 3rd level, detailed assets, sounds, polished animations